 The Group is always enthusiastic about public welfare and social activities and encourages its employees to actively participate in corporate social responsibility activities.
 Most of our proposed charitable events were cancelled due to COVID-19.
-During the year, in Hong Kong, the Group participated in a charity event to show care and love to children and young people with special needs and their families by supporting Heep Hong Society's first virtual charity sports event, "Goal for SEN Sports Game", in which we encouraged our employees to participate anywhere with their own choice of sports; and in the US office, our employees participated in (i) a virtual race which were fund-raising activities for a non-profit organisation dedicated to athletic programs for the disabled; and (ii) packing and sorting food for FeedingNYC which is a non-profit organisation dedicated to providing families with the opportunity to host their own Thanksgiving.
+During the year, in Hong Kong, 70 colleagues of our Hong Kong office participated in a charity run which raised fund for those in need; and our colleagues also made Christmas cards and small handicrafts as gifts for donation to various local communities; and we also support the Earth Hour organised by World Wide Fund for Nature.
 The Group will continue to reinforce initiatives, such as sponsoring community services, arts and cultural events and promoting participation of the Group's stakeholders in such events, for the betterment of the communities in which the Group serves.